maim-lain/schooloflust/walkthrough.md

 ### Library:
 - Search bookcase (Received magic book volume 1)
 - When studying with Claire you have a 50% chance of getting an extra point of knowledge
-  - The game will say "You were very into the books you read" when it happens
+  - The game will say "You were very into the books you read" if you got the extra point
+  - If you are using my patch then you will always get the extra point and can avoid savewhoring
-  - You should always save the game before studying, and if you don't get the extra point then reload your save and repeat until you get it
+  - If you aren't using my patch you should always save the game before studying, and if you don't get the extra point then reload your save and repeat until you get it
 - Claire -> Study together (+2 Knowledge) (+1 Romance)

 ---

 ### My room:
 - Bed -> Sleep
-- Bed -> Save game

 ---